How 21st Century Technology is Changing the Way we Fight and Think About War

 Warrior Geeks examines how technology is transforming the way we think about and fight war, taking three major changes that are driving this process: cybernetic technologies that are folding soldiers into a cybernetic system that will allow the military to read their thoughts and emotions and mould them accordingly; the coexistence of men and robots in the battle-spaces of tomorrow; and the extent to which we may be able to re-engineer warriors through pharmacological manipulation.
 By referring back to the Greeks who defined the contours of war for us, Coker shows how we are in danger of losing touch with our humanity – the name we give not only to a species but the virtues we deem it to embody.
 The journey from Greeks to Geeks may be a painful one.
 War can only be rendered more humane if we stay in touch with the ancestors, yet unfortunately we are planning to subcontract our ethical choices to machines.
 In revaluing technology, are we devaluing our humanity, or the post-human condition, changing our subjectivity and thus the existential dimension of war by changing our relationship with technology both functionally and performatively?

-Christopher Coker is Professor of International Relations, London School of Economics.
-He is author of, among others, Warrior Geeks: How 21st Century Technology is Changing the Way We Fight and Think About War, and The Improbable War: China, the United States and the Logic of Great Power Conflict.
+Christopher Coker is Professor of International Relations at the London School of Economics.
+He is author of, among others, Warrior Geeks: How 21st Century Technology is Changing the Way We Fight and Think About War, and Rebooting Clausewitz: ‘On War’ in the Twenty-First Century.

 ‘Do not let the almost flippant title of Christopher Coker’s Warrior Geeks fool you.
 The title reflects the catchy philological antithesis between science (the geeks) and philosophy (the Greeks).
 The resulting tension is explored in a masterly account from a very well-read humanist about the fearful advance of post-human technologies in war.
 From Thucydides to Joseph Conrad, Professor Coker invokes most of the great analysts of Western military experience to underline his central thesis: that up to now war has been an entirely human enterprise, conjuring up within soldiers heroism, idealism and self-sacrifice, as well as the worst of savagery and brutality. … Warrior Geeks is a brilliantly learned reflection on the ultimate amorality of a dystopian war that would have no courage, no cowardice, no patriotism, no principled pacifism – not much of anything other than casual death, a boring sort of continually rewound reality show, but on an unimaginably bloody scale.’ –– Victor Davis Hanson, Times Literary Supplement